The Future of Magazines

 The Economics of Magazine Publishing

-Here’s a clear and concise explanation of the economics of magazine publishing, written in April, 1988 by John Klingel and published in Folio: The Magazine for Magazine Management, perhaps dated, but still relevant:
+Here’s a clear and concise explanation of the economics of magazine publishing, written in April, 1988 by John Klingel (no longer available online):

 “The marginal profit on advertising is very high, whereas the marginal profit from the publishing product is extremely low.
 For every additional dollar of advertising, there are relatively low direct or incremental costs.
 Ad commissions might be 15 percent, and there are additional printing and postage costs, and perhaps some editorial costs if a constant ad:edit ratio is being maintained.
 But, in general, the incremental costs of advertising are extremely low.
 If ad costs average 20 percent of revenue for a publication, the mark-up could be described as 500 percent.